ejedev/DorkPen/README.md

 ## Known issues

 429 timeout from too many requests.
 Solution is to wait a bit.
 There is the potential to add proxy support in the future.
-You can also mitigate this by lowering the result count to ~5.
+You can also mitigate this by doing some of the following:

+* Use a VPN
+* Change the resultcount to ~5
+* Increase the wait time to around 30-50 seconds.
+This will be slow but is almost guarenteed to work.

 ## Custom/new dorks